jhu-collab/proj-hourly/README.md

 ## Features

+### Authentication

+Hourly provides authentication for our users.
+A user can create a new account or login with an existing one in order to access their courses.
+We provide a forgot password option and the option to reset a users password within their user profile.

+### Course Creation/Joining

+Once a user is authenticated, they will be displayed their courses.
+As a professor, you can create a course by selecting the plus in the bottom right and selecting create course.
+This will allow you to specificy a number of fields to make this course identifiable to your students.
+Once a course is created

 ### Office Hours

 Hourly allows for Instructors and Course Staff to schedule their office hours using the calendar.